skynet-guide/docs/docs/help/faq.md

 <!-- sia whitepaper -->
 <details>
   <summary>
-    Where can I find Sia whitepaper?
+    Where can I find Sia's whitepaper?
   </summary>
   You can find it right <a target="_blank" rel="noopener noreferrer" href="https://sia.tech/sia.pdf">here</a>.
-However, keep in mind that Sia did a lot of progress since invention and if you want to better understand how it works, check out our up to date guides like <a href="">Introduction to Sia</a>.
+However, keep in mind that Sia did a lot of progress since invention and if you want to better understand how it works, check out our up to date guides like <a href="/sia/introduction.html">Introduction to Sia</a>.
 </details>

 <!-- where is the roadmap -->